Skip to main content

 #Shopping

-Karaköy design quarter.
-The Salı Pazarı (Tuesday market) in Kadıköy and Şişli/Bomonti is excellent in May with the first spring produce.
+The Salı Pazarı (Tuesday market) in Kadıköy and the Şişli/Bomonti Sunday market are excellent in May for the first spring produce: strawberries from Bursa, fresh almonds (cağla), green plums (erik), and spring herbs.

 #Culture & Etiquette

-• May 5–6: Hıdırellez — informal street celebrations in Ahırkapı, Hıdırlık, and other neighbourhoods.
+• May 5–6: Hıdırellez.
+Informal street celebrations in Ahırkapı (most famous), Hıdırlık, and other neighbourhoods.
 Free to join; arrive in the evening.

-• May 19: Atatürk Memorial, Youth and Sports Day — a public holiday with parades and free events.
+• May 19: Atatürk Memorial, Youth and Sports Day.
+Public holiday, parades and free events at major squares (Taksim, Kadıköy).

 #Essential Local Phrases